 Honorlock Resources for Instructors

 If you have been unable to replace proctored exams with alternative assessment strategies, you may wish to use Honorlock to help maintain academic integrity for your exams in Canvas.
 Online proctoring provides an alternative to testing in a proctored testing facility.
-Honorlock's online proctoring service provides a way of assessing students while they are taking courses remotely.
-The service is offered at no cost to students.
-Exam sessions are recorded and flagged for review when potential academic misconduct is detected.
+Honorlock's online proctoring service is free to students and instructors and provides instructors a way of assessing students while they are taking courses remotely.

-- This Honorlock Reference Guide provide basic information of this online proctoring application.
+- Honorlock Reference Guide (PDF) provides a guide on basic information on the Honorlock online proctoring application.

-These Honorlock system requirements apply to your students as well:
+These Honorlock system requirements apply to your students: